BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems

 \section{Introduction}

 This century has witnessed an increasingly sophisticated integration of digital software with physical infrastructure, interconnected through wired and wireless networks.
-These cyber-physical systems (CPS) operate so seamlessly and intuitively that it is often easy to overlook the complexity beneath their surface: their success depends on intricate control logic whose correctness requires a deep understanding of both the underlying physics and the discrete switching logic that governs their operation.
-As a result, while technological practice continues to deliver critical infrastructures---such as autonomous vehicles, implantable medical devices, and smart grids---the task of control engineers to ensure their safety remains a Sisyphean endeavor amid ever-growing system complexity.
-In this paper, we address this enduring challenge by exploring how large language models can assist in the synthesis and verification of safety guarantees for complex CPS.
+These cyber-physical systems (CPS) operate so seamlessly and intuitively that it is easy to overlook the complexity beneath their surface: their successful operation depends on intricate control logic whose correctness requires a deep understanding of both the underlying physics and the discrete switching logic governing their behavior.
+As technological practice continues to deliver critical infrastructures such as autonomous vehicles, implantable medical devices, and smart grids, ensuring their safety has become an increasingly demanding challenge for control engineers amid ever-growing system complexity.
+In this paper, we address this challenge by exploring how large language models (LLMs) can assist in the synthesis and verification of safety guarantees for complex CPS.